shasnath0830/Stock-Prediction-Capstone/README.md

 - `data/` - Raw and processed datasets
 - `notebooks/` - Jupyter notebooks for analysis
-- `src/` - Source code for data processing and modeling
-- `models/` - Trained model files
-- `reports/` - Generated analysis reports

 ## Requirements

 - Python 3.8+
 - Jupyter Notebook
 - Required packages listed in requirements.txt

-## Usage

-Instructions for running the project will be added as development progresses.

-## License

-This project is licensed under the MIT License.